 - Be a national of Nepal or a person without nationality who lived in Nepal for a long time before arriving in the USA

-- Have lived only in the USA since June 24, 2015
+- Lived only in the U.S. since June 24, 2015

-- Have not left the USA since June 24, 2015
+- Did not leave the U.S. since June 24, 2015

-You may not be eligible if you have committed certain crimes.
+You may not have been eligible if you committed certain crimes.

 Work permits are available to people with TPS and are known as an Employment Authorization Document (EAD).
 It shows employers that you are allowed to work in the USA.

-You can apply for a work permit by filing Form I-765, Request for Employment Authorization.
+You can apply for work authorization by filing Form I-765.

-Travel permits are available to people with TPS and DED.
+Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-You can apply for a travel permit by filing Form I-131, Application for Travel Document.
-Follow the instructions on the Federal Register notice when applying for a travel permit.
+You can apply for a travel permit by filing Form I-131.
+Follow the Federal Register notice instructions when applying for a travel permit.

-What happens when TPS Nepal expires?
+What happens when TPS expires?

 If you did not have a legal immigration status before you applied for TPS, you may become undocumented.
 You can apply for another form of immigration status if you are eligible.